mauriciolarroque/Bikeshare-Case-Study/README.md

   1. The median ride times for member and casual users revealed `longer` ride times for casual users than members.

-  2. The medians of `both` member and casual rides `increased` during the spring and summer months.
+  2. The medians of `both` member and casual ride times `increased` during the spring and summer months.

 <br>